 To enable investments through the PlusPlus platform, bonds are issued to the crowd.
 The investor who issues the bonds is called the "issuer".
 These are entrepreneurs in the agricultural sector and food chain in developing countries who therefore directly raise capital as an issuer via the PlusPlus platform.

-The bonds issued are kept by Lendahand, the investment company affiliated with PlusPlus, in a so-called collective deposit.
+The bonds issued are kept by Lendahand, the owner of PlusPlus, in a so-called collective deposit.
 These pieces qualify as financial instruments, are kept in accordance with the Securities Book-Entry Transfer Act, are separated from the assets of PlusPlus and Lendahand and are therefore protected.
 The issued bonds are always excluded from a possible bankruptcy of PlusPlus or Lendahand.

 What is PlusPlus' remuneration policy?

 PlusPlus has a remuneration policy based on the Remuneration Policy for Financial Enterprises Act.
 The policy applies to all employees of PlusPlus and is aimed at ensuring that employee rewards do not pose any undesirable risks or behavior with regard to the specific services provided to clients and / or with regard to the solidity of PlusPlus.Reward

 PlusPlus pays all employees a fixed monthly salary that is not dependent on targets.
 We do not work with guaranteed variable remuneration.Remuneration policy decision-making

 The remuneration policy is drawn up by the management.
 Because PlusPlus is a relatively small company, no remuneration committee is set up, nor is there (yet) a Supervisory Board.
 For this reason, the remuneration policy is coordinated with the Compliance Officer.Policy revisions